-The importance of seasonal blooms across the Ross Sea is well documented.
-Multi-year satellite records indicate that there is a persistent spatial pattern in the summer bloom in the Northern Ross Sea, with more consistent biomass over the shallows of Pennell Bank compared to Mawson Bank.
-In 2010-2011, we deployed multiplatform technologies during a bloom that was consistent with this long-term trend.
-High-resolution spatiotemporal sampling focused on these two banks to highlight differences that may have influenced this observed pattern.
-Dissolved and particulate Fe profiles were comparable on both banks with notably similar surface water drawdowns of dissolved Fe.
-The surface sediments and velocity observations associated with each bank indicate a more energetic water column over Mawson Bank compared to Pennell.
-Consequently, the mixed layer over central Pennell Bank was more homogeneous and relatively shallow.
-Conversely, at Mawson Bank, we observed deeper and less homogeneous mixed layers with potentially lower vertical fluxes of iron into the euphotic zone.
-Based on underway Fv/Fm measurements, both Mawson Bank and Pennell Bank populations appear to be growth rate limited by iron availability.
-Productivity rates and biomass were elevated on central Pennell Bank compared to Mawson Bank.
-Additionally, estimates of the quantum yield of photosynthesis and the initial slope of the photosynthesis-irradiance response (α) were lower over Mawson Bank, indicating higher iron stress over Mawson Bank.
-Overall, this suggests that the vertical flux of Fe to the surface waters on Mawson Bank may have been impeded.
-This hypothesis is supported by the fundamental differences in the physical structure of the water columns at the two locations.
+Multi-year satellite records indicate an asymmetric spatial pattern in the summer bloom in the Northern Ross Sea, with the largest blooms over the shallows of Pennell Bank compared to Mawson Bank.
+In 2010-2011, high-resolution spatiotemporal in situ sampling focused on these two banks to better understand factors contributing to this pattern.
+Dissolved and particulate Fe profiles suggested similar surface water depletion of dissolved Fe on both banks.
+The surface sediments and velocity observations indicate a more energetic water column over Mawson Bank.
+Consequently, the surface mixed layer over Pennell Bank was more homogeneous and shallower.
+Over Mawson Bank we observed a thicker more homogeneous bottom boundary layer resulting from stronger tidal and sub-tidal currents.
+These stronger currents scour the seafloor resulting in sediments less likely to release additional sedimentary iron.
+Estimates of the quantum yield of photosynthesis and the initial slope of the photosynthesis-irradiance response were lower over Mawson Bank, indicating higher iron stress over Mawson Bank.
+Overall, the apparent additional sedimentary source of iron to, and longer surface residence time over Pennell Bank, as well as the reduced fluxes from the more isolated bottom mixed layer over Mawson Bank, sustain the observed asymmetric pattern across both banks.